GOFIRST/gofirst-docs/devel2013/SensorInterface.md

 In asynchronous operation, the caller may initiate an update of the sensor data by calling the function with the C++ signature:

     void readData()

 The caller will expect this function to return immediately.
+This function is not expected to return any data; it is only a signal for the interface to refresh its internal cache.

 ##Accessing Data##